Truth: when it comes to the workplace, conflict is unavoidable. Here are some effective and practical ways to manage conflict resolution in business.

 - Agreeing to disagree respectfully.

-6 | Inform participants that you expect employees to resolve conflict proactively as adults.
+6 | Inform participants that you expect employees to resolve conflict proactively as adults by:

-- Let the team know that you will not choose sides.
+- Stating you will not choose sides.

 7 | Reassure both parties of your faith in their ability to resolve their differences